 It’s the time to get the medical care and treatment you need.

-Importantly, delays in diagnosis and treatment can also affect the value of your electric shock injury lawsuit as the people or entities responsible for your electric shock injury argue that the “gap of time” between the accident and your reporting of the symptoms undermines the causal relationship between the electric shock and your injuries.
+Importantly, delays in diagnosis and treatment can also affect the value of your personal injury lawsuit as the people or entities responsible for your injuries argue that the “gap of time” between the accident and your reporting of the symptoms undermines the causal relationship between the accident and your injuries.

 What are delayed electric shock symptoms?

-They are symptoms of an electric shock injury that are not initially diagnosed or treated in an emergency room.
+Delayed electric shock symptoms of an electric shock injury are symptoms that are not initially diagnosed or treated in an emergency room.
 Days and even weeks can pass before they are diagnosed and documented in medical records.